Promote your business by advertising in this article. Contact us for more information.

 Unlike Davagh Forest there are no carparks or toilets – you are simply parking at the entrance of the forest or on the side of the road, being mindful not to cause any disturbance.
 Once safely parked, the forest is well signed.
 The terrain is mostly gravel and muck, though for us on that cold day in January we walked on snow and ice.
 This definitely added to the beauty and I was drawn in from the first sighting of tall trees surrounding me.

 Unsurprisingly, Iniscarn welcomes you with a hill to start your trek, and rightly so as it is at the foot of a mountain.
 The path through the forest is wide and lined with trees of all different types.
 Similar to Davagh, the higher you go, the more of beautiful Co.
-Derry opens behind you to give some pretty views, which was taken in more on the descent portion of the hike.
+Derry opens behind you to give some pretty views, which were even better on the descent portion of the hike.

 The path is much wetter and boggier so if you intend to explore as far as you can go, bring your hiking boots and prepare to get a little muddy – I know I’d recommend this to make your visit an adventure!